-We also note that $\frac{d}{d\alpha}\left[v_\alpha^{\phi_1}(x)- v_\alpha^{\phi_2}(x)\right]\Big|_{\alpha_*=0.5}=0$ for all $x\in\X\setminus\left\{x^1\right\}$ since $\phi$ and $\psi$ are equivalent for these states.} \end{exa}
+We also note that $\frac{d}{d\alpha}\left[v_\alpha^{\phi}(x)- v_\alpha^{\psi}(x)\right]\Big|_{\alpha_*=0.5}=0$ for all $x\in\X\setminus\{x^1\}$ since $\phi$ and $\psi$ are equivalent for these states. \end{exa}

-\begin{rem}\emph{The MDP model in Example~\ref{exatbbounded} can be modified to the one indicated in Figure~\ref{fig:re} which is also deterministic but all terminal rewards are $0.$ It can be verified that this MDP also verifies the fact in Example~\ref{exatbbounded}, and the calculations are highly similar to those in Example~\ref{exatbbounded}. } \end{rem}
+\begin{rem}The MDP model in Example~\ref{exatbbounded} can be modified to the MDP model presented in Figure~\ref{fig:re}, which is deterministic with all terminal rewards equal to $0.$ It can be verified that this MDP satisfies the properties described in Example~\ref{exatbbounded}.
+The calculations are highly similar to those in Example~\ref{exatbbounded}. \end{rem}